MarcSteinfort/Simon_Says/README.md

 <img src="assets/images/Colorama.png" alt="A Screenshot of the colorized font."/>

 ### Three different difficulties
 The game allows the user to play on three different difficulties.
-Each shortens the time you have to memorize the new color in your sequence.
+Each shortens the time the user have to memorize the new color in your sequence.<br>
 The user can play on "easy" difficulty.
-Which gives you 1 second of time.
+Which gives 1 second of time.<br>
 The user can play on "medium" difficulty.
-Which gives you 1 second of time.
+Which gives 1 second of time.
+But not the text itself is colored, the background is colored.<br>
 The user can play on "hard difficulty.
-Which gives 0.5 seconds of time
+Which gives 0.5 seconds of time.
+The color does not match the text.

 ### Highscores
 The game will track how many rounds the user beat succesfully and rank them accordingly.
 Every difficulty has its own rankings.